 While we do have our fair share of “dirty” massage parlours, it’s not impossible to find one that’s easy on the wallet yet also clean and good.
-In fact, the authorities are already cracking down on such vice-related activities—the new Massage Establishments Act (effective 1 Mar 2018) now restricts massage operations and services to until 10.30pm only.
+In fact, the authorities have long been cracking down on such vice-related activities—the Massage Establishments Act (effective 1 Mar 2018) restricts massage operations and services to until 10.30pm only.

 |Massage parlour||Price for 1h massage||Types of massage services|

 |Massage Master||$60.99 (member) / $66.34 (non-member)||Full body massage, foot reflexology|

 |Ancient Dynasty Spa||$56 (non-peak) / $60 (peak)*||Shiatsu, Swedish, hot stone, deep tissue massage, oriental cupping|

 |Healing Touch||$68 ($54 for trial)||Tension relief massage, hot stone, orthopaedic massage, manual lymphatic drainage massage (for water retention), acupressure massage (oil-free)|

 |Le Spa||$79||Balinese, Swedish, fusion, warm oil therapy|

 |Feet Haven||$53 (member) / $56 (non-member)||Full body massage|

 |Heal Spa||$94||Shiatsu, Swedish, hot stone, aromatherapy, lymphatic drainage|